gelasher/training-test/README.md

 # training-test

 This is a test repository.
 It only has a few roles.
+But I changed it.

 - demonstrate how to create a repository in Github
 - practice with a commit